Arts & Crafts

 Don’t miss a visit to Haeckel’s in Cliftonville, where Dom Bridges makes fragrances and beauty products from local seaweed.

 You can find high street fashion anywhere, but it’s particularly satisfying to find small boutiques, selling hand-picked clothes and accessories.
-In Broadstairs, try Arrowsmiths or Vassoulla.
-In Margate, The Secret Wardrobe and in Ramsgate try Archive, a new addition in the arches down at the harbour-front.
+In Broadstairs, try Arrowsmiths or KIT.
+In Margate, The Secret Wardrobe and in Ramsgate try Archive, the best place to eat in the arches down at the harbour-front.